runeh/mockumental/README.md

 handler should be a string containing a sungle URL.

 Note that response code set in the file name is ignored for proxy handlers.
 The response code from the upstream server is used.
+The same apply to MIME types.
+They are ignored for proxy routes, the upstream sets the MIME type.

 #### Script handlers

-A handler file name that ends with `<mime-extension>.js` is considered a script handler. `<mime-extension>` can be any extension with a valid mime type.
-So for example `ok.json.js` is a script handler with the mime type of json.
+A handler file name that ends with `<mime-extension>.js` is considered a script handler. `<mime-extension>` can be any extension with a valid MIME type.
+So for example `ok.json.js` is a script handler with the MIME type of json.

 A script handler must be a node module file that exports a single function.